RGivisiez/Blood-Vessel-Segmentation/README.md

 - [ ] Get better labels for image segmentation.
 - [ ] Obfuscate background blood vessels.
 - [ ] Splitting the vessels into different classes based on their diameter and changing the loss to focal loss, this should improve the segmentation of the tiny vessels.
+- [ ] DDefine what will be measured after the segmentation and adapt a metric for it.

 ## Prerequisites: